-By default, after adding a graphic shape, picture, or text to the layout, the application switches to selection mode to allow for resizing and replacement.
-If you plan to add multiple graphic shapes, pictures, or text to your layouts, you may want to enable the option to keep the last tool active, so instead of switching to selection mode the tool remains active and you can continue to add graphic shapes, pictures, or text without clicking the respective tool again.
+By default, after adding a graphic shape, a picture, or text to the layout, the application switches to selection mode to allow for resizing and replacement.
+If you plan to add multiple graphic shapes, pictures, or text to your layouts, you may want to enable the option to keep the last tool active, so instead of switching to selection mode, the tool remains active and you can continue to add graphic shapes, pictures, or text without clicking the respective tool again.
 To enable this option, click the Project tab, click Options, click Layout on the dialog box, and then check the box to keep the tool active and click OK.

 Insert graphic shapes

 Points, lines, circles, polygons, and rectangles are among the graphic shapes you can add to a layout.
 The graphic shape insert tools can be found in the Graphics group on the Insert tab.